 According to the American Bar Association, nationally women comprise 47% of law school students and 36% of law school professors.
-At CUNY School of Law, by contrast, two-thirds of the student body and 63% of the faculty are female!
+At CUNY School of Law, by contrast, 62% of the student body and 65% of the faculty are female!

 Women in the Student Body

 Our women students may come directly from college, including many who have majored in women's studies, or after varied careers.
 Among those in recent classes have been women who have worked as social worker, labor union officer, human resources administrator, nun, professional artist, nurse, translator, community organizer, and professional basketball player.
 Some have raised families, and a number have small children.
-CUNY, in fact, was the first law school in the country to offer an on-site child care center, which today serves children 2 1/2 to 6 years old.
+CUNY, in fact, was the first law school in the country to offer an on-site child care center.

 The National Jurist, a magazine for law school students, has ranked CUNY Law the second best in the country for women.